 Thiamine Hydrochloride, Magnesium Oxide, Zinc Sulphate, Pyridoxine Hydrochloride, Folic Acid, Selenium Dioxide and Copper Sulphate.

-ALCOFIX (Thiamine Hydrochloride, Magnesium Oxide, Zinc Sulphate, Pyridoxine Hydrochloride, Folic Acid, Selenium Dioxide and Copper Sulphate) are nutritional supplements/dietary supplement that is intended to provide nutrients that may otherwise not be consumed in sufficient quantities: for example, vitamins, minerals, proteins, amino acids or other nutritional substances.
+ALCOFIX IV (Thiamine Hydrochloride, Magnesium Oxide, Zinc Sulphate, Pyridoxine Hydrochloride, Folic Acid, Selenium Dioxide and Copper Sulphate) are nutritional supplements/dietary supplement that is intended to provide nutrients that may otherwise not be consumed in sufficient quantities: for example, vitamins, minerals, proteins, amino acids or other nutritional substances.

 Thiamine Hydrochloride (300mg) + Magnesium Oxide (375mg) + Zinc Sulphate (50mg) + Pyridoxine Hydrochloride (50mg) + Folic Acid (1.5mg) + Selenium Dioxide (200mcg) + Copper Sulphate (2mg) Tab